 Why study at GDA6?

-The Sixth Form at George Dixon Academy is academically selective and has high standards in all respects.
-Students study for GCE A levels and most go on to University.
+The Sixth Form at George Dixon Academy has high standards in all respects.
+Students study for GCE A levels and Btec level 3 qualifications; most of our students progress to University.
 Students in the current Year 13 have offers to study at some of the most prestigious universities in the UK, including Manchester, Birmingham, Queen Mary (University of London), Liverpool, Leeds and Goldsmiths.
 The high level of academic challenge, coupled with strong pastoral support, helps to ensure that students meet and exceed the targets set for them.

-The Sixth Form is based in a new, purpose-built block with Common Room, Study Area and Teaching Room.
+The Sixth Form is based in a new, purpose-built block with common room, study area and teaching room.
 Students are encouraged to develop their independent learning skills through organising additional study sessions outside lessons and many have made excellent progress through this process.
 The leaders of the Sixth Form seek out additional enrichment opportunities for students to maximise their chances of successfully entering higher education.
 These opportunities include visits to Universities, work experience and talks from professionals in arrange of fields.
-Students are also encouraged to explore international opportunities: a group of Year 12 students has recently applied for EU funding to run a project alongside a group of students from Turkey.
+Students are also encouraged to explore international opportunities: recent visits include a History visit to Auschwitz and a delegation travelled to Sarajevo in Bosnia to learn about the Muslim genocide.

 Any students currently in Year 11 at other schools are welcome to visit the Academy for a tour of its facilities and to discuss their specific post-16 plans with Sixth Form leaders.
-Please contact the academy on 0121 566 6565.
+Please contact the academy on 0121 566 6565 or email email@example.com

 |Health & Social Care BTEC.pdf||Download|